mcrapet/plowshare/README.md

 $ plowup -a 'myuser:mypassword' rapidshare /path/xxx
 ```

-Upload a file to Mirrorcreator changing uploaded file name:
+Upload a file to Mirrorcreator changing uploaded filename:

 ```sh
 $ plowup mirrorcreator /path/myfile.txt:anothername.txt
 ```

+**Note**: `:` is the separator character for local filename and remote filename.

 Upload a file to MegaShares (anonymously) and set description: